tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 External shapefiles datasets are in path "data/6-1_World_Countries/World_Countries.shp" and "data/6-1_World_Countries_(Generalized)/World_Countries__Generalized_.shp".
 Use geopandas package and Make sure you have all necessary files (not just shp!).
 Assign country for post that mentioned country in the title or narrative.
 3 new features are : Country,CONTINENT,geometry(which means detailed location based on the geomap)

 >2.
 HTML -- BillBoard 100 Year Top Music for 2020, 2021, and 2022
 Use beautifulsoup to parse the link https://www.billboard.com/charts/year-end/hot-100-songs/ then store into list.
 Match the dataset narrative column to see whether they mention the singer to add new features.
-3 new features are:
+5 new features are: Song(indicate whether a song was mentioned in a given post), song title, singer, rank, year

 >3.
 Application/ JSON --  Best book recommendation for 2020, 2021, and 2022
 Import JSON package to parse the “data/books.json” and match them based on the new feature country which is added by 6.1 shapefile dataset.
-3 new features are:
+4 new features are: author, country, imagelink, title

 # Assignment 1: Data Aggragation, Tika Similarity Test and Clustering